43+ Horror Movies That Take Place in Winter

 Misery (1990)

-Kathy Bates won an Best Actress Oscar for her chilling performance as Annie Wilkes, an obsessed fan who rescues, then kidnaps, then hobbles her favorite writer, Paul Sheldon—played by James Caan—who accidentally got caught in a snowdrift while driving in Colorado.
-To his horror, Paul gradually realizes that Annie’s intent was not to nurse him to health, but to make him her slave.
-The inhospitable winter weather surrounding Annie’s house is every bit as villainous thought the film as Annie is.
+Kathy Bates won a Best Actress Oscar for her chilling performance as Annie Wilkes, an obsessed fan who rescues, then holds hostage her favorite writer, Paul Sheldon—played by James Caan.
+To his horror, Paul gradually realizes that Annie’s original intent may have been to nurse him to health, but she becomes determined to not let him leave.
+The inhospitable winter weather surrounding Annie’s house is every bit as villainous as Annie is.

 Fargo (1996)

-This might be the only film in history where snow—namely, the endlessly flat and dismal frozen horizons of Minnesota and North Dakota in the dead of winter—is the main character.
-Loosely based on a real-life story of a kidnapping/ransom plot gone horribly awry, Fargo is the only Coen Brothers film that takes place where the Coen Brothers grew up—in rural Minnesota.
-But the endless cold is merely a metaphor for the heartless and sadistic brutality that unfolds as the foiled plot claims one victim after the next.
+This crime thriller is loosely based on a real-life story of a kidnapping/ransom plot gone horribly awry.
+In Fargo, the endless cold is merely a metaphor for the heartless and sadistic brutality that unfolds as the foiled plot claims one victim after the next.
 Frances MacDormand won an Oscar for Best Actress for her brilliantly subtle portrayal of a kindly but tough pregnant female cop.

 Jack Frost (1997)